Tuteja-Lab/gen349_week_14_15/lecture/Week14_lecture.md

         `cat file1.bed`

     - This will display the entire file at once.
-So it will look overwhelming if you have a big file!
+It will look overwhelming if you have a big file!
 - If you put two file names, it will display the first file, followed by the 2nd file.
 	- For example: